YSGS COVID-19 Continuity Information

 Ryerson has partnered with Keep.meSAFE to provide all students with 24/7 mobile access to licensed counsellors via the My SSP app.
 Download the My SSP app on their phone’s app store: Apple Store, external link or Google Play., external link

 Keep.meSAFE can also be accessed with a phone call by dialing 1-844-451-9700.

 The Ryerson Medical Centre (RMC) offers a limited number of in-person appointments.
 Due to the COVID 19 outbreak and response to prioritize physical distancing and student and employee wellbeing, the Ryerson Medical Centre will continue to offer virtual care and appointments are provided by telephone or video-conferencing.
 Please call 416-979-5070 or firstname.lastname@example.org to schedule an appointment.

 Student Learning Support offers learning support through virtual appointments and workshops.
-The SLC can be reached by email or google hangouts at firstname.lastname@example.org for assistance with booking and workshops.
+SLS can be reached by email or google hangouts at email@example.com for assistance with booking and workshops.

 - Graduate Student Support

-- google docSupported Learning Group (SLG) Schedule - Fall 2020, external link
+- google docSupported Learning Group (SLG) Schedule, external link

-Sign-up for learning support using the SLC's booking tool, external link or see appointment, tutoring and workshop options below.
+Sign-up for learning support and 1-1 appointments using the SLC's booking tool, external link.

 The Ryerson Library has moved academic services and supports online.